CalebFenton/simplify/README.md

 The Simplify jar will be in `simplify/build/libs/simplify.jar`

-You can test it's working with: `java -jar simplify/build/libs/simplify.jar simplify/obfuscated-example`
+You can test it's working with: `java -jar simplify/build/libs/simplify.jar -it 'org/cf' simplify/obfuscated-example`

 Troubleshooting
 ---------------